SwapnilTandel/cordovaEnglishLerning/README.md

 # cordovaEnglishLerning

-Its sample Course Excercise for Cordova with jQuery.
+Its a sample Course Excercise for Cordova with jQuery.